SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Protocols can also restrict access to a certain scope, and a type's conformance to a protocol can be hidden in certain scopes if appropriate.
-(The various aspects of your code that can have access control applied to them are referred to as “entities” in the descriptions below.)
+(The various aspects of your code that can have access control applied to them are referred to as “entities” in the sections below.)

-Despite offering considerable flexibility around access control, Swift avoids the need for you to specify access control in many cases by using appropriate default levels of access in different scenarios.
+In addition to offering considerable flexibility around access control, Swift reduces the need for you to specify explicit access control levels by using appropriate default levels of access in different scenarios.
-Indeed, if you are writing a single-target app, Swift's default access settings may mean that you do not need to implement custom access control at all.
+Indeed, if you are writing a single-target app, Swift's default access settings may mean that you do not need to specify custom access control levels at all.

 .. _AccessControl_ModulesAndSourceFiles: